Côte d'Ivoire entry requirements for Portugal passport holders

 Proof of accommodation

-Carry a printed hotel reservation or a letter of invitation from your host in Côte d'Ivoire.
-Immigration may ask for it if you arrive without a clear itinerary.Recommended
+Carry a confirmed hotel reservation or an invitation letter from your host in Côte d'Ivoire.
+Immigration may ask where you're staying during the first few days.
+A simple booking confirmation printout works.Recommended

 Yellow fever vaccine is mandatory